REDMED-X/OperatorsKit/KIT/AddLocalCert/README.md

 # AddLocalCert
 Add a (self signed) certificate to a specific local computer certificate store.
-For example, add a self signed certificate -that you also used to sign your malicious binary with- to the \"Trusted Root Certification Authorities\" (ROOT) folder on the local computer.
+For example, add a self signed certificate -that you also used to sign your malicious binary with- to the \"Trusted Root Certification Authorities\" (ROOT) folder on the target local computer.

 >All the properties are filled in based on the metadata in the certificate except the \"Friendly Name\" property.
 This property needs to be set manually as an argument.
+Furthermore, there is no need to upload the .cer file first to the target system.
+You can just specifiy the path on your own attacker system to the .cer file that you want to add to the target computer store.

 ## Arguments